American Creed

 The American Creed is a term used to refer to the idea that the defining element of American identity, first formulated by Thomas Jefferson and elaborated by many others, includes liberty, equality, justice, and humanity.
-Not to be confused with Dean Alfange's "An American's Creed".

 The American's Creed (resolution)

 "The American's Creed" is the title of a resolution passed by the U.S. House of Representatives on April 3, 1918.
 It is a statement written in 1917 by William Tyler Page as an entry into a patriotic contest that he won.